 - Most likely

-Estimating duration this way allows managers to calculate a more realistic project schedule.
+This estimation technique allows project managers to calculate a more realistic project schedule.
+And makes it easier to calculate “what-if” scenarios.

 As a data visualization tool.